GA17010/project_portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# this project use node version 18.0.0
+# This project uses node version 18.0.0

 ## Available Scripts